Darin Ruf Player Props: Giants vs. Tigers

-After going 2-for-4 with a double and an RBI in his most recent game, Darin Ruf and the San Francisco Giants face the Detroit Tigers (who will start Joey Wentz) at 6:40 PM ET on Friday.
+After going 0-for-2 in his most recent game, Darin Ruf and the San Francisco Giants face the Detroit Tigers (who will start Matthew Boyd) at 1:10 PM ET on Sunday.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Dodgers.
+He had a hitless performance in his last game (0-for-2) against the Tigers.

 Darin Ruf Game Info & Props vs. the Tigers